OCHA-DAP/hdx-python-api/README.md

 Notice how you can define a gallery with one or more gallery items (each starting with a dash '-') within the file as shown above.
 You can do the same for resources.

-You can check if all the fields required by HDX are populated by calling `check_required_fields` with an optional list of fields to ignore.
+You can check if all the fields required by HDX are populated by calling `check_required_fields`.
 This will throw an exception if any fields are missing.
 Before the library posts data to HDX, it will call this method automatically.
+If you are creating or updating resources or gallery items through a dataset object rather than directly through resource or gallery item objects, then you should set the parameter `ignore_dataset_id` to `True` (because the dataset object already has a dataset id).
 An example usage:

-    resource.check_required_fields(['package_id'])
+    resource.check_required_fields(ignore_dataset_id=False/True)

 Once the HDX object is ready ie. it has all the required metadata, you simply call `create_in_hdx` eg.